Central Sahel (Burkina Faso, Mali and Niger)

 ANALYSIS:

-The expanded area of influence and/or control by armed Islamist groups has resulted in serious human rights abuses and war crimes.
-Armed Islamist groups appear to be deliberately targeting civilians as a tactic to pressure communities into cooperation or forcibly displace them, as well as utilizing blockades to punish communities perceived to be supportive of the military.
-The blockades inhibit aid access to vulnerable populations and information gathering on the human rights situation.
+The expanded area of control by armed Islamist groups has resulted in serious human rights abuses and war crimes.
+Armed Islamist groups appear to be deliberately targeting civilians as a tactic to pressure communities into cooperation, as well as utilizing blockades to punish communities perceived to be supportive of the military.
+These groups are increasing community outreach and preaching efforts to present themselves as “protectors” in attempts to consolidate their influence.
+They are also deliberately disrupting economies, including through coordinated offensives blocking key trade and transport routes, to undermine government authority; however, these blockades are significantly worsening humanitarian conditions.

 RISK ASSESSMENT: